Shirley Sherrod

-Shirley Sherrod (born November 20, 1947) is the executive director for the Southwest Georgia Project and Vice President of Development for New Communities at Cypress pond.
-Sherrod is a civil rights activist who has devoted most of her life advocating for farmers and rural residents.
-Sherrod has been the recipient of various praises such as; The Honorary Doctor of Humane Letters from Sojourner-Douglas College, being inducted into the Cooperative Hall of Fame, and awarded the James Beard Leadership Award.
+Shirley Sherrod (born November 20, 1947) is an American civil rights activist and former USDA Rural Development director for the state of Georgia.
+She is currently the executive director for the Southwest Georgia Project and Vice President of Development for New Communities at Cypress pond.
+Sherrod has devoted most of her life advocating for farmers and rural residents.
+Sherrod has been the recipient of various honors such as receiving Honorary Doctor of Humane Letters from Sojourner-Douglas College, being inducted into the Cooperative Hall of Fame.
+In 2018, she was the recipient of the James Beard Leadership Award.

 Early life

 Sherrod (née Miller) was born in 1948 in Baker County, Georgia, to Grace and Hosie Miller.
 In 1965, when she was 17 years old, her father, a deacon at the local Baptist Church, was shot dead by a white farmer, reportedly over a dispute about livestock.
 No charges were returned against the shooter by an all-white grand jury.
 This was a turning point in her life and led her to feel that she should stay in the South to bring about change.
 Several months after Miller's murder, a cross was burned at night in front of the Miller family's residence with Grace Miller and her four daughters, including Shirley, and infant son, born after her husband's killing, inside.

 That same year, Sherrod was among the first black students to enroll in the previously all-white high school in Baker County.
 Eleven years later, Grace Miller became the first black woman elected to a county office, one she continued to hold, As of 2010.

 Sherrod attended Fort Valley State College and later studied sociology at Albany State University in Georgia while working for the Student Nonviolent Coordinating Committee during the Civil Rights Movement where she met her future husband, minister Charles Sherrod.
 She went on to Antioch University in Yellow Springs, Ohio where she earned her master's degree in community development.
 She returned to Georgia to work with the Department of Agriculture in Georgia "to help negro farmers keep their land."